 One day featured climbing up more steep hills, including to a small temple, Itsutsu-ji Fido, where we needed to tightly grip a chain set in rocks to avoid failing, the quid pro quo being the magnificent panorama, and later, we saw what is said to be the biggest temple of its kind in Japan.
 Walk Japan prides itself on offering authentic Japanese experiences, so visiting a family farm provided insights into traditional rural life.
 We met another bubbly 80-year-old woman, who served us dumplings, rice cakes and tea in her home.
 Later in the village, Kitsuki, we had lessons in Japanese tea making, visited a small brewery and saw lots of young Japanese women in traditional costumes for a day of celebration.
 Our last dinner (a feast really), was at a “western-style” ryokan in touristy Fukuin, served at a traditional (low) table – not ideal for middle-aged arthritis sufferers.

-Naoshima was the next port of call.
-This modest island, known for its galleries, art projects and quirky public art, is a peaceful escape from big-city hustle.
-Among its many artworks are those such as this one by well-known Japanese contemporary artist, Yayoi Kusama.
+Naoshima was the next port of call, a modest island known for its galleries, art projects and quirky public art.
+It’s a peaceful place for an escape from big-city hustle, and Benesse House and the Chichu art museum are among its attractions.
+Among the island’s many artworks is that (pictured) by well-known Japanese contemporary artist, Yayoi Kusama, just near the island’s ferry terminal.
 Staying in a comfortable unit among tightly-packed traditional Japanese dwellings in the small fishing village of Hommura, we walked to local supermarkets, art attractions and public spaces (though cycling is also very popular).
-The island is home to many pampered cats which seem to be the companions of various local gardeners and workmen – akin perhaps to dogs on tradies’ ute trays in Australia.
+The island is home to many pampered cats which seem to be the companions of some of the local gardeners and workmen – akin perhaps to dogs on tradies’ ute trays in Australia.

 Later in vibrant Kyoto, a small apartment in the Gion-Minami Hotel in an inner-city laneway had everything for a comfortable stay.
 Kyoto’s modern glass-fronted structures contrast with old traditional homes and buildings, and the lively Gion district is close to the CBD, shrines, temples, markets, and many hidden-away alleys.
 Nearby, the Yasaka shrine is an imposing site when sunlight hits its orange-arched gateway and the Teramachi Street shopping district gives “arcade” another meaning, its huge and dazzling nature, contrasting with the nearby Lipton Teahouse (a haven for western-style coffee, tea and cake devotees).
 In Imakojicho, the wonderful Jam Jar cafe and two small rental apartments, are run by an ex-Melbournian, Danny Mathewson and his partner, Kazuo, a designer.
 Set in a restored “Machiya” townhouse (built in 1915) in Nishjin, in earlier times the area was renowned for its textile (silk) weaving factories.
 Danny showed us around, and served us freshly-brewed coffee, black tea (hot), custard tart and the piece de resistance, jaffles with berries, chocolate and bananas with cream.